rthomas24/realtime-agents/README.md

-# Realtime API Agent Demo (GodMode Focus)
+# Realtime API Agent Demo (Scraper Agent Focus)

-This demo showcases agentic patterns built on the Realtime API, now focused on a single scenario: `godMode`.
+This demo showcases agentic patterns built on the Realtime API, now focused on a single scenario: `scraper`.

 This example primarily demonstrates:
 - Defining a custom tool (`webSearch`) for an agent.